ctanidgo1/openSourceCookieClicker/README.md

 1, Make sure you always exit the game with the 'save and exit' button.
 If you force close the game it WILL NOT save.

-2. Game crashes when you press the 'save and exit button'.

-    2a.
-Try running the game with administrator permissions.
-    2b.
-Try adding the game folder to your antivirus exclusions.
+2. If your game crashes when your press the 'save and exit' button, you should try running the game with administrator permissions and/or try adding the game folder to your antivirus exclusions.